-Cilantro chutney is a wonderful sauce to put on steamed vegetable vitality bowls, and it’s the perfect complement to a plant-based diet.
+Cilantro Chutney is a staple in our home.
+It is a wonderful sauce to put on steamed vegetables as part of a “vitality bowl”, and it’s a perfect complement to a plant-based diet.

-It adds an Ayurvedic flare to your food without any of the guilt.
-This recipe is light and easy to make, with ingredients that you can find in any grocery store.
-It’s also vegan friendly and gluten-free!
+It also adds an Ayurvedic staple to your food.
+This recipe is light and easy to make with ingredients that you can find in most any grocery store.
+It’s also vegan friendly, oil free and gluten-free!

 Cilantro is one of those herbs that can be pretty polarizing.
 Either you love it or hate it!
 So if you’re not sure what cilantro tastes like, this chutney will give you a taste of what fresh cilantro tastes like without the punch that many people dislike as other flavors are present.

 Cilantro Chutney is an excellent sauce to use on steamed veggie vitality bowls.
-All you need is a bowl of cooked vegetables and you can create a delicious dish with cilantro chutney.
-Cilantro chutney is surprisingly easy to make, with just a few simple ingredients.
+All you need is a bowl of cooked vegetables and you can create a delicious dish.
+It is surprisingly easy to make, with just a few simple ingredients.

 What’s in it?

-Cilantro chutney is a very versatile sauce that will work well with any flavor profile.
-With its tangy and savory flavors, it’s the perfect addition to most plant-based dishes.
+It is a very versatile sauce that will work well with any blend of vegetables.
+With its tangy flavor, it’s the perfect addition to most plant-based dishes.

 This recipe is vegan-friendly and gluten-free.
 This version is made from cilantro, lime, ginger and mint primarily.
 Use this as a sauce for your vegetables or as a dip with crackers or roasted chickpeas.
-You can also mix some into hummus for an added kick!
+You can also mix some into hummus for a refresh of a classic dish!

 Here are some ways that you can put cilantro chutney in your recipes: